indraniel/pysam/doc/usage.rst

 Using bcftools commands within python
 =====================================

-Commands available in `bcftools`_ are also available as simple function calls, but they are invoked slightly differently from `samtools`_.
+Commands available in `bcftools <https://samtools.github.io/bcftools/>`_ are also available as simple function calls, but they are invoked slightly differently from `samtools <https://www.htslib.org>`_.
 Command line options are also provided as arguments.
 For example::